cltl/tagUrgency/README.md

 # TagUrgency

 This repository provides a basic tagger which identifies words and expressions of urgency in text .
-The
+The expressions are classified in 5 different categories: Time, Loss, Gain, Deontic, Action.
+More information can be found here:

-version: 0.1
+Version: 0.1

 Dependencies: